Last updated on July 13th, 2017 at 04:26 pm

 |Supply of services||The tax invoice must be issued within 30 days from the date of supply of the service.

-Where the supplier is a bank or any financial institution, the invoice must be issued within 45 days of the supply of service.
+Where the supplier is an insurer or banking company or a financial institution, the invoice must be issued within 45 days of the supply of service.

-Note: In case a person paying tax on reverse charge receives goods or services from an unregistered supplier, the receiver must issue an invoice on the date of receipt of goods or services.
+Note: In case a person paying tax on reverse charge receives goods or services from an unregistered supplier, the receiver must issue an invoice on the date of receipt of goods or services and a payment voucher at the time of making payment.

 How many copies of the tax invoice are required?